MaayanLab/blitzgsea/README.md

 # Run enrichment analysis using blitzGSEA

 blitzGSEA depends on two input files.
 1) a gene signature and 2) a gene set library.
-The gene set library can be any signature with genes and weights associated with them.
+The gene set library is a dictionary with the name of the gene set as key and a list of gene ids as values.
+Gene set libraries can be loaded directly from Enrichr.
 The signature should be a pandas dataframe with two columns [0,1].
 The first column should contain the gene ids (matching the gene ids in the gene set library).

 | index | 0	| 1 |
 |:-----|:-------------:|------:|